Nozbe/NoOffice.org/_book/focus.md

 ### Question each meeting or one-on-one session

-We'll deal with meetings later in this book in more detail, but here I want so start priming you on what's to come.
+We'll deal with meetings later in this book in more detail, but I already want so start priming you on what's to come.
 Question every meeting.
 Before you want to call a meeting or add it to someone's calendar, make sure it's really necessary.
 If you just want to make a point, maybe it's enough to write it up and send to them?
 Why does it have to be a meeting when it's enough for it to just be a message?

 ### Ask for permission to talk